anhchangvt1994/vite-project-template-react__seo-web-scraping/README.md

 Disadvantages:

 - Cannot deliver complete results on free serverless platforms (such as Vercel), because free serverless platforms often have lower bandwidth, serverless timeout, and storage capacity than paid versions.
 Therefore, Web Scraping features (a key feature of this product) cannot run at their best capacity when deployed on production.

+<h3 id="how-it-works">How it works ?</h3>

+Don't like Nuxt, Next or other meta frameworks you known before.
+The HTML document content with styles that you see will different document content Search Engine see.
+That means, the users can not see real style of content that Search Engine see.
+The content with no script, no style and optimized for SEO.

+What are difference ?

+When an user makes a request to server, the server will detect that user is a real user or Bot.

+- If user is a real user, the server will normal send to client a response include `index.html` content, after archive that content, client will start a process called `Client Side Rendering (CSR)`
+- If user is a Bot, the server will do the `Incremental Static Regeneration (ISR)` process.
+That process includes `Server Side Rendering (SSR)` -> Cache -> send a response with full content cached.

+>In this project, the ISR process also has a nice feature called `Auto Optimize SEO`, the content after `SSR` will be scanned and optimized to show the best of friendly content for Bot.

+>You can see the content what Bot see by using tab `network condition` and change the `user agent` to `GoogleBot`.

 <h3 id="benefits">Benefits</h3>